AnietieSenyom/OctraWallet-Generator-Linux-VPS-Setup-Guide/README.md

 - **Never share your mnemonic or private keys**
 - **Do not store wallets on cloud storage**
-- **For real wallets, use this tool only on secure or air-gapped machines**
 - **Back up generated keys immediately and securely**

----

-## ✅ Done!

-You now have the Octra Wallet Generator running securely and persistently on your VPS.